Chr-Jan/FurTech/README.md

 # React + Vite

-## React project powered by Vite for fast development and performance.
+<b> React project powered by Vite for fast development and performance. </b>

 Features
 - React: A JavaScript library for building user interfaces.